Witten's D_4 Integrable Hierarchies Conjecture: Introduction

-\begin{thm} \ \begin{enumerate} \item ${\D}^{FJRW}_{D_4, \genj}$ is a tau-function of the $D_4$ Kac-Wakimoto/Drinfeld-Sokolov hierarchy. \item ${\D}^{FJRW}_{D_4, G_{max}}$ is a tau-function of the $D_4$ Kac-Wakimoto/Drinfeld-Sokolov hierarchy. \end{enumerate} \end{thm}
+\begin{thm} \ \begin{enumerate} \item ${\D}^{FJRW}_{D_4, \genj}$ is a tau-function of the $D_4$ Kac-Wakimoto/Drinfeld-Sokolov hierarchy. \item ${\D}^{FJRW}_{D^T_4, G_{max}}$ is a tau-function of the $D_4$ Kac-Wakimoto/Drinfeld-Sokolov hierarchy. \end{enumerate} \end{thm}

 To explain the difficulty in the case of $D_4$ and $D^T_4$ with symmetry group $\langle J\rangle$ and $G_{max}$, respectively, let's briefly review the proof in \cite{FJR} of the conjecture for the other simple singularities.
 The idea of the proof is to identify the theory constructed by Fan, Jarvis, and Ruan for a given singularity $W$ with the Saito-Givental theory of a related singularity $W'$.
 The later has been shown to give a tau-function of the corresponding hierarchy \cite{FGM}.
-The proof consists of two steps: (1) prove two reconstruction theorems to completely determine Fan-Jarvis-Ruan-Witten theory and the Saito-Givental theory from the pairing, the three-point correlators, and certain {special} four-point correlators; (2) compute the three-point and special four-point correlators explicitly and match them.
+The proof consists of two steps: (1) prove two reconstruction theorems to completely determine Fan-Jarvis-Ruan-Witten theory and the Saito-Givental theory from the pairing, the three-point correlators, and certain {special} four-point correlators;

+(2) compute the three-point and special four-point correlators explicitly and match them.
 The reconstruction theorems apply to $D_4$ and its dual singularity $D^T_4$ as well.
 But the computation of the {special} four-point correlators is much more difficult for the cases of $D_4$ with symmetry group $\langle J\rangle$ and $D_4^T$ with symmetry group $G_{max}$ than it is for all the other ADE singularities.\footnote{Note that for $D_4^T$ the symmetry group $\langle J^T\rangle$ is equal to the maximal admissible symmetry group $G_{max}$ for this theory, but for $D_4$ the group $\langle J\rangle$ has index $2$ in the maximal admissible symmetry group of $D_4$.}

 In all cases except these two, the relevant insertions are what we call \emph{narrow} (called \emph{Neveu-Schwarz} in \cite{FJR, JKV}).
 An early lemma of Witten asserts that the Witten equation with exclusively narrow insertions has only the zero solution.
 In such a case, the problem under study can be reduced to an algebro-geometric one and the computation can be carried out in a straightforward manner.